awsdocs/amazon-athena-user-guide/doc_source/glue-upgrade.md

 ## Step 2 \- Update customer\-managed or inline policies associated with Athena users<a name="upgrade-step2"></a>

 If you have customer\-managed or inline IAM policies associated with Athena users, you need to update the policy or policies to allow actions that AWS Glue requires\.
 If you use the Athena managed policy, no action is required\.
 The AWS Glue policy actions to allow are listed in the example policy below\.
-For the full policy statement, see [IAM Policies for User Access](managed-policies.md)\.
+For the full policy statement, see [AWS managed policies for Amazon Athena](managed-policies.md)\.

 ```
 {